-People in the LGBTQ community are almost three times more likely to experience a mental health condition, according to the National Alliance on Mental Illness, and the rate of suicide attempts among LGBTQ youth is four times greater than it is for straight youth — and, as Jeremy Goldbach, assistant professor the University of Southern California’s Master of Social Work program, tells Bustle, research shows that queer and trans people’s mental health struggles are likely the result of a culture that rejects their sexuality and gender.
+As Dr. Jeremy Goldbach, an assistant professor at the University of Southern California’s Master of Social Work program, tells Bustle, research shows that queer and trans people’s mental health struggles are likely the result of a culture that rejects their sexuality and gender.

-“It's becoming clear that it isn't by nature of being gay or lesbian that places you at risk,” says Goldbach.
-“It’s the environment's response to you as young LGBTQ person or as an adult because we grow up in this environment that tells us that the core identity we have is wrong.”
+“It's becoming clear that it isn't by nature of being gay or lesbian that places you at risk,” Goldbach says.
+“It’s the environment's response to you as a young LGBTQ person or as an adult because we grow up in this environment that tells us that the core identity we have is wrong.”

-Therapists Who Think LGBTQ Sexuality & Gender Are "Trendy"
+Many Therapists Think LGBTQ Sexuality & Gender Is "Trendy"

 “I think part of it has to do with being young and not having people respect young adults’ choices for themselves.”

-Jordan, 29, who identifies as queer and trans and lives in Queens, New York, tells Bustle that therapists they’ve seen sometimes struggle to use they/them pronouns instead of he/she.
-“It’s important to me to find someone who would listen in a non-judgmental way to the language I use to describe myself and what my own individual wants or needs are to get out of therapy, and not bring their own feelings about gender or transition into the session,” Jordan says.
+Jordan, 29, who identifies as queer and trans and lives in Queens, New York, says therapists they’ve seen sometimes struggle to use they/them pronouns instead of he/she.
+“It’s important to me to find someone who would listen in a non-judgmental way to the language I use to describe myself and what my own individual wants or needs are to get out of therapy, and not bring their own feelings about gender or transition into the session,” Jordan tells Bustle.
 They say it’s difficult for trans people to experience a lack of acceptance from society at large and then walk into a therapist’s room and encounter the same judgment.

 “A lot of people were more polite, but you could tell that when you asked about pronouns they would act like you were being a snowflake, essentially,” Alicia, a 27 year-old who identifies as bisexual and nonbinary, tells Bustle.
 “I think part of it has to do with being young and not having people respect young adults’ choices for themselves and thinking that when you’re older you won’t be bi and you won’t be nonbinary.”